T.C. Cannon (Kiowa/Caddo). Self Portrait in the Studio. 1975. © The Estate of T.C. Cannon; Tia Collection, Santa Fe, NM. James Hart Photography

 Dyani White Hawk

-(Sičáŋǧu Lakota) presents one new and two existing sculptural works from her “Carry” series.
-Each Carry piece is composed of a large copper bucket and ladle adorned with glass beads and bears extravagantly long fringe, with draping that emulates arboreal root structures.
-These works operate as physical metaphors for the carrying of history, generational teaching, and value systems.
-They are displayed alongside historic Lakota moccasins and tobacco bags that White Hawk selected from the BMA’s collection.
-The presentation reflects her grounding belief about the interdependence between art and function—and by extension art and life—effectively calling into question art history’s tendency to oversimplify and devalue Native American artwork through the label of craft.
+(Sičáŋǧu Lakota) presents one new and two existing sculptural works from her Carry series.
+Each Carry piece, composed of a large copper bucket and ladle adorned with glass beads, bears extravagantly long fringe whose draping emulates arboreal root structures.
+Alongside the artist’s works, White Hawk selected historic Lakota belongings from the BMA’s collection.
+Through these works, White Hawk insists upon an interdependence between art and function—and by extension art and life—effectively calling into question art history’s tendency to devalue craft.
+These works operate as physical metaphors for the carrying of history, cosmology, generational teaching, and deep thought.

 Enduring Buffalo